Thendo18/Thendo18/README.md

 ### NB:
-Please note that most of my repos are private
+Please note that most of my repos are also private